slicer69/doas/README.md

 Additional users can be added to the file, one per line.

 Please note that a shell script, vidoas, is included with the doas program.
-The vidoas script can be run as a regular user and will perform a syntax check on the doas.conf file before installing it on the system.
+The vidoas script must be run as the root user and will perform a syntax check on the doas.conf file before installing it on the system.
 This avoids breaking the doas.conf file.
 The vidoas script accepts no parameters and can be simply run as